arionct/Boston-City-Budget/README.md

 * We can also use k-fold cross-validation (e.g., k=5 or k=10) to ensure the model's robustness by training and testing it on different subsets of the dataset.
 This approach will help us prevent overfitting and ensures the model performs well on unseen data.
 * We will assess model perfomance base off of different locations and spending pattern with the actual test data we aquired with the test data.
 * We can also use Mean Absolute Error (MAE), Mean Squared Error (MSE), R-squared, and classification accuracy (for over/under-spending models) to evaluate the model's performance.
 This can help us gather different aspects of model quality and gather info about the accuracy and/or error quantification.

+## Repository
+All the updated code relevant to our project is added in this repository.
+All the datasets and images are also in this repository.

+## Deliverables
+* Code and cleaned datasets are in the repo.
+* Provided a detailed README with instruction on how to run the code.
+* Video containing our visualizations and findings